input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 1. Listening for new TCP connections from peers.
 2. Establishing a TCP connection to other peer(s).
-3. Creating lightweight connections on an established TCP connection
+3. Creating lightweight connections on an established TCP connection.
 4. Sending message(s) to peer(s) (on one or more lightweight connections).
 5. Receiving message(s) from peer(s) (on one or more lightweight connections).
-6. Closing lightweight connections
+6. Closing lightweight connections.
 4. Closing TCP connections.

 In Cardano SL, multiple lightweight connections are used to support the application level messaging protocol.
-Multiple application level messages can be sent concurrently and multiple conversations can be in progress at once.
+Multiple application level messages can be sent concurrently, and multiple conversations can be in progress at once.
 Most application messages are sent on a newly created lightweight connection, and, if needed, larger application level message are broken into multiple transport level messages for transport.
 Other application level messages are